Sn00pyW00dst0ck/COP5556-Project/README.md

 5. Type checking when performing operations with enumeration types is limited, and may result in undefined behavior.
 6. *read* and *readln* methods currently only work when reading in Integer data types.
 7. *write* and *writeln* currently supports printing primitive types and enumerations, printing an object leads to undefined behavior.
+8. goto statement behavior is very bugged.
+It passes the goto_statement_simple.pas test file, but fails the goto_statement_complex.pas and it also has issues in many other cases that are untested.
+Usage highly discouraged.

 ## References